 The pistol has to have been assembled in the United States.
+Ammunition will consist of 9mm Luger 115 or 124 grain jacketed hollow point rounds.
 All firearms and ammunition, when not issued for duty, shall be secured by the contractor in a manner consistent with state and local laws, codes, and regulations, and approved by the COTR.

-The contractor will have on-hand a sufficient quantity of appropriate and compatible 9mm hollow-point, 115 grain ammunition to provide to all security guards, including part-time and reserve guards with forty-six (46) rounds each.
+The contractor will have on-hand a sufficient quantity of appropriate and compatible ammunition to provide to all security guards, including part-time and reserve guards with 31 to 40 rounds each depending on magazine capacity.
 In addition, the Contractor shall have on-hand or immediately obtainable an adequate quantity to meet the ammunition requirements for training and qualifications.